 |

-Check for an open circuit in the wire between terminal 87 of the main relay connector and the terminals on the fuse box in the engine compartment for fuses Ef12 and Ef15.
+Check for open circuit in the wire between terminal 87 of the main relay connector and the terminals of the fuse box in the engine compartment for fuses Ef12 and Ef15.

 |